 Establish a commitment to climate change mitigation and resiliency solutions;

 Build a collaborative community that supports participant’s commitments to uphold the UWC and SOL Center values and ideals.

 WHAT DID WE DO?

-Explored the Native Hawaiian understanding of how to thrive within natural systems.
+Explored Native Hawaiian understanding of how to thrive within natural systems

-Built on this foundational knowledge exploring Native Hawaiian and contemporary food systems, climate change impacts and potential solutions.
+Explored Native Hawaiian and modern food systems, climate change impacts, and potential solutions

-Explored energy systems, their climate change impacts and potential solutions using the framework of analysis provided in Weeks 1 to 3.
+Explored energy systems, their climate change impacts, and potential resilient solutions

 Explored Polynesian and contemporary strategic planning practices for student-led actions